DefectDojo/Documentation/docs/api-docs.rst

 ============================

 .. warning::
-   API v1 is deprecated and no longer maintained after on 12-31-2020.
+   API v1 is deprecated and will be no longer maintained after 12-31-2020.
-   API v1 will be removed after 06-30-2021.
+   API v1 will be removed on 06-30-2021.
    Please move to API v2 and raise issues for any unsupported operations.